17 Good (Not Superhero!) Comics for Kids

 A Wrinkle In Time, adapted from Madeleine L'Engle's novel by Hope Larson.
 I always thought of A Wrinkle in Time as a book for older kids, since I remember reading it in junior high.
 Then I found out Boy Detective's preschool teacher was reading it to the older kids in her class during afternoon quite time, and they were digging it.
 They may not follow all the details, but honestly I was confused about the whole "tesseract" thing myself as a kid and I still loved the book.
 This adaptation by Larson is full of feeling and magic.

 Thanks for reading!
-Please feel free to leave any suggestions in the comments, and if you're on Pinterest, please consider pinning!
+Please feel free to leave any suggestions in the comments, and if you're on Pinterest, I'd love it if you'd pin to help others find this post!